austinv11/ETF-Java/README.md

 # ETF-Java
 A Java parser/writer for the ETF format.

-This api aims to provide high speed low and high level abstractions for ETF.
-Additionally it supports multiple subsets of ETF: standard ETF, BERT-rpc and Hammer & Chisel's (Discord's) Loqui.
+This api aims to provide a set of high-speed abstractions for ETF.
+Additionally, it supports multiple subsets of ETF: standard ETF, BERT-rpc and Hammer & Chisel's (Discord's) Loqui.

 ## Using ETF-Java
 **TODO**

 ## A note about performance
-While this project attempts to be as well optimized as possible, the JVM does however creates a limit to how fast this can be just due to how it manages memory.
+While this project attempts to be as well optimized as possible, the JVM creates a limit to how fast this can be just due to how it manages memory.

 Performance can be improved via JNI or usage of the `Unsafe` class but these have issues which has kept me using pure java.